 Jesus shows us how to defeat the devil: “It Is Written!”

 When the devil came against Jesus in the wilderness with oppressive temptation, Jesus countered with, “It is written!”

-Response: “Jesus said to him, ‘It is written again, ‘You shall not tempt the Lord your God’ ‘ ” (verses 5-7 NKJ).
+Jesus’ response: “Jesus said to him, ‘It is written again, ‘You shall not tempt the Lord your God’ ‘ ” (Matthew 4:5-7 NKJV).

-Response: “Then Jesus said to him, ‘Away with you, Satan!
-For it is written, ‘You shall worship the Lord your God, and Him only you shall serve.’ ‘ ” Then the devil left Him, and behold, angels came and ministered to Him” (verses 8-11 NKJ).
+Jesus’ Response: “Then Jesus said to him, ‘Away with you, Satan!
+For it is written, ‘You shall worship the Lord your God, and Him only you shall serve.’ ‘ ” Then the devil left Him, and behold, angels came and ministered to Him” (Matthew 4:8-11 NKJV).

 Jesus resisted and overcame each temptation by responding with a verbal declaration of the Word of God.
 And the devil had to leave his presence!